-Here are the college football teams with the most all-time College Football Playoff wins and appearances since the postseason format was introduced in 2014:
+Eleven different teams have appeared in the College Football Playoff through the first six years.
+Here are the college football teams with the most all-time College Football Playoff wins and appearances since the postseason format was introduced.

 *Note: The year represents the year that the season started, not the date of the championship game.

 |Alabama||9||6-3||2 (2015, 2017)|

 |Clemson||9||6-3||2 (2016, 2018)|